-The On-Line Encyclopedia of Integer Sequences [25] contains more than 360000 sequences of all kinds of different flavors.
+The On-Line Encyclopedia of Integer Sequences (OEIS) [26] contains more than 360,000 sequences of all kinds of different flavors.
 A prominent flavor is the class of D-finite sequences, i.e., sequences which satisfy a linear recurrence equation with polynomial coefficients.
 Such sequences are interesting from the point of view of experimental mathematics because extensive computer algebra support for detecting and proving relations among such sequences is available.
-It has been estimated in 2005 [23] and again in 2022 [29] that about 25% of the sequences in the OEIS fall into this category.
+It has been estimated in 2005 [24] and again in 2022 [30] that about 25% of the sequences in the OEIS fall into this category.

 There is a popular technique for searching for potential recurrence equations satisfied by a sequence of which only the first few terms are known.
-This technique is known as "automated guessing" and is implemented in various computer algebra systems [24, 10, 9, 12].
+This technique is known as "automated guessing" and is implemented in various computer algebra systems [25, 11, 10, 13].
 If this method detects a candidate recurrence, it is almost always correct, although the method does not provide the slightest hint how the relation could be proven.
 If the method detects no recurrence, this proves that there is no recurrence of order r and degree d for certain r, d such that (r+2)(d+1) is smaller than the number N of available terms.
-This might mean that the sequence satisfies no recurrence at all or that all recurrences it satisfies are too large to be recognized from the available data.
+This might mean that the sequence satisfies no recurrence at all, or that all recurrences it satisfies are too large to be recognized from the available data.

-For the latter situation, we have recently [13] introduced a refined variant of the guessing methodology that is sometimes able to detect recurrences that are beyond the reach of the classical approach, hereafter referred to as LA-based guessing (LA for 'linear algebra').
+For the latter situation, we have recently [14] introduced a refined variant of the guessing methodology that is sometimes able to detect recurrences that are beyond the reach of the classical approach, hereafter referred to as LA-based guessing (LA for 'linear algebra').
 For the present paper, we have scanned the OEIS for sequences where this new method, hereafter referred to as LLL-based guessing (LLL for the lattice reduction algorithm used within the method), produces interesting output.
 Applying LLL-based guessing to all entries of the OEIS where LA-based guessing finds no equation and where at least 25 and at most 150 terms are available, we detected recurrences in around 600 cases.
 Going through these cases one by one, many were easily recognized as correct, and many were easily recognized as wrong, or at least highly implausible.
 Others were such that it was easy to compute enough additional terms that LA-based guessing could find the recurrence.

-Here we present the remaining cases in which we found the guessed recurrence trustworthy enough to take a closer look at the sequence.
+Here we present the remaining cases, in which we found the guessed recurrence trustworthy enough to take a closer look at the sequence.
 An overview is given in Table 1.
 Using classical techniques, we managed to prove some of the guessed recurrences, or at least that some recurrence must exist, or we were able to generate some further terms.
 These cases are discussed in Sects.
 3-5.
 In Sect.
 6, we list the sequences for which we have found a convincing guess but no convincing explanation.
-We invite our readers to take a chance on these sequences, which we have updated according to our findings.
+We invite our readers to take a chance on these sequences.
+Results and remarks made in this article have been added to the OEIS entries of the corresponding sequences.
+This article is accompanied by a Mathematica notebook containing all our guessed recurrences, derivations and proofs; it is available at www.koutschan.de/data/seq/.